tech2elevate/tech2elevate/README.md

 1. After running `pnpm dev`, the search is not working as expected, is something wrong?
    - The search is mostly dependent on Next.JS's static output which is not available when running `pnpm dev`.
 To test the search feature locally, you can run `pnpm build` and then `pnpm preview` which will allow you to see that the search is working as expected.
+2. After running `pnpm dev`, the website is missing styles?
+   - The most likely culprit is that the cache is wrong so you can run `pnpm clean` and try `pnpm dev` again.